canonical/sphinx-docs-starter-pack/readme.rst

 Local build
 ^^^^^^^^^^^

-Build the docs as HTML to surface any build errors that would occur in RTD:
+Run a clean build of the docs to surface any build errors that would occur in RTD:

 .. code-block:: none